apache/activemq-artemis/docs/user-manual/en/rest.md

 -   `consumer-window-size`.
 For consumers, this config option is the same as the Apache ActiveMQ Artemis one of the same name.
 It will be used by sessions created by the Apache ActiveMQ Artemis REST implementation.
+    This is deprecated in favor of `url` as it can be specified as a URL parameter.

+-   `url`.
+The URL the Apache ActiveMQ Artemis REST implementation should use to connect to the Apache ActiveMQ Artemis instance.
+Default to "vm://0".

 ## Apache ActiveMQ Artemis REST Interface Basics